Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

 \section{3D Reconstruction - A Brief Taxonomy}

-While our work is not a survey, it requires us to provide an overview of relevant parts of the literature to motivate our approach and model selection, as well as to position our findings in the broader context of the 3D reconstruction literature.
-In this section, we present a focused taxonomy of 3D reconstruction approaches.
+In this section, we provide a focused literature overview of 3D reconstruction approaches to motivate our approach and position our findings.
 Given the rapidly evolving nature of this research area with new methods appearing frequently, we cannot comprehensively cover all existing approaches.
 Instead, we focus on representative methods that illustrate key capabilities and limitations relevant to robotic manipulation requirements.
 This framework highlights how current approaches align with or fall short of the practical needs of robotic systems operating in real-world environments.
 Specifically, we look at different 3D representations that are used for reconstruction (Section \ref{sec:representation_types}), various input data requirements (Section \ref{sec:input_data}), different prediction paradigms (Section \ref{sec:optimisation_types}), different representation abstraction levels (Section \ref{sec:representation_abstractions}), the consideration of physical properties and parameters during reconstruction (Section \ref{sec:physics}), training data properties (Section \ref{sec:training_data}), and how recent reconstruction approaches have been leveraged in a real-to-sim fashion in robotics (Section \ref{sec:applications}).
 Table \ref{tab:reconstruction_overview_single} gives an overview of a selection of existing reconstruction models and their properties.